amethystaurora-robo/Thesis_publication/README.md

 #### Step 4: Co-Expression Clustering
 An important aspect of the temporal analysis was grouping genes by their shared co-expression patterns.
 In other words, these groups of genes are upregulated or downregulated together.
 This method uses a hierarchical clustering algorithm to group genes into 'modules.'

 Normalized and vst transformed genes, in the file *rna_vst_proc.csv* is passed to *WGCNA.r* to assign genes to different modules.
 This produces an output file, *genes_module_colors.csv* which is passed to *network_processing.ipynb* together with outputs from the GRN for a final visualisation.
+I used WGCNA version 1.72.517 to perform this analysis.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/workflow_WGCNA.png"/>